yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/typescript/README.md

 In this exercise you are provided with `reverseArray` function declaration.
 It will receive an argument `arr`.

-Your objective is to:
+Your objectives are to to:

-- make this function a generic (use `T` as a name of generic)
+- Make this function a generic (use `T` as a name of generic)
-- whatever you pass as a parameter it has to be typed correctly
+  - Whatever you pass as a parameter it has to be typed correctly
-- it should reverse the array provided
+  - It should reverse the array provided

 Example: